MOST TEACHERS WERE probably too busy working with kids to notice. But in 2014 we were declared “Public Enemy #1.”

 Great pediatricians to keep them healthy....

-And that teachers deserved a great Secretary of Education, one not so clueless....
+And that teachers deserved a great Secretary of Education, one not so utterly and consistently clueless....

 Who else decided in the last twelve months that teachers were the root of all evil?
 Thomas J. Kane, a Harvard economist whose research helped decide the Vergara case, “proved” it with numbers.
 According to Kane, a poor teacher cost the average child something like sixteen bazillion dollars in lifetime earnings.